Israel pushes back into northern Gaza, ups military pressure on Rafah

 Jabalia is the biggest of Gaza's eight historic refugee camps and is home to more than 100,000 people, most of whom were descendants of Palestinians who were driven from towns and villages in what is now Israel during the 1948 Arab-Israeli war that led to the creation the state of Israel.

-Israel sent tanks into eastern Jabalia in the northern Gaza Strip early on Sunday, after a night of heavy aerial and ground bombardments, killing 19 people and wounding dozens of others, health officials said.

-Late on Saturday, the Israeli military said forces operating in Jabalia are preventing Hamas, which controls Gaza, from re-establishing its military capabilities there.
+Late on Saturday, the Israeli military said forces operating in Jabalia were preventing Hamas, which rules Gaza, from re-establishing its military capabilities there.

 "We identified in the past weeks attempts by Hamas to rehabilitate its military capabilities in Jabalia.
-We are operating there to eliminate those attempts," said Rear Admiral Daniel Hagari, Israel's military spokesperson, during a briefing to reporters.
+We are operating there to eliminate those attempts," Israeli military's spokesperson Admiral Daniel Hagari told reporters.

-Hagari also said that Israeli forces operating in Gaza City's Zeitoun district killed about 30 Palestinian militants.
+Hagari also said Israeli forces operating in Gaza City's Zeitoun district killed about 30 Palestinian militants.

+Israeli forces thrust deep into Jabalia camp, deeper than the first time when they invaded northern Gaza, with tanks close to the local market, residents said.
+They also reported the fiercest gun battles in months there.
-"Bombardment from the air and ground hasn't stopped since yesterday, they were bombing everywhere, including near schools that are housing people who lost their houses," said Saed, 45, a resident of Jabalia.

-"War is restarting, this is how it looks in Jabalia," he told Reuters via a chat app.
-"The new incursion forces many families to evacuate."
+"They were bombing everywhere, including near schools that are housing people who lost their houses," Jabalia resident Saed, 45, told Reuters via a chat app.
+"War is restarting, this is how it looks in Jabalia."

-The army sent tanks back into Al-Zeitoun, an eastern suburb of Gaza City, as well as Al-Sabra, where residents also reported heavy bombardments that destroyed several houses, including high-rise residential buildings.
+The army sent tanks back into Zeitoun, as well as Al-Sabra, where residents also reported heavy bombardments that destroyed several houses, including high-rise residential buildings.

 The army had claimed to have gained control of most of these areas months ago.